 - 1. The jersey must have clearly visible, permanent Arabic numerals measuring at least 8 and 10 inches in height front and back, respectively.
+In addition, it is recommended that the jersey has a number on the outside of each shoulder measuring at least 3 inches in height.
 The number must be of a colour that itself is clearly in distinct contrast with the colour of the jersey, irrespective of any border around the number.
 The number must be centred.
 No logo may appear within 1 inch of the numerals. - 2.
 Teams wearing jerseys/numerals that do not conform to this rule will be asked to change into legal jerseys before the game and before the start of the second half.
 On the kickoff at the start of each half, if a team wears a jersey in violation of the conditions specified in paragraph 1, it is a foul for unsportsmanlike conduct. - PENALTY Administer as a dead-ball foul.
 15 yards at the succeeding spot following the kickoff.
 If the kickoff is returned for a touchdown, the penalty is assessed either on the try or on the succeeding kickoff, at the option of the offended team.
 [S27: UC-UNS] In addition, officials shall charge a team timeout at the start of each quarter the illegal jerseys are worn, or a foul for delay of the game if all timeouts have been used.
 (A.R.
 1-4-5:I) - 3.
 All players of a team shall have the same colour and style numbers front and back.
 The individual bars must be approximately 11⁄2 inches wide.
 Numbers on any part of the uniform shall correspond with the mandatory front and back jersey numbers.